brainhackorg/brainhack_cloud/content/en/tutorials/notebooks.md

 Name the notebook session and select which resources you need:
 ![image](https://user-images.githubusercontent.com/4021595/159638677-41a3239d-0e86-4159-8f5c-3ffcede23bdf.png)

-Set how much disk space you want under `Block storage size (in GB)`, leave teh Default networking and hit `Create`
+Set how much disk space you want under `Block storage size (in GB)`, leave the Default networking and hit `Create`

 It will not create everything for you:
 ![image](https://user-images.githubusercontent.com/4021595/159638967-1d69f18c-211e-4981-9709-b62514998de4.png)